muesli/smartcrop/README.md

 }
 ```

-Also see the test cases in crop_test.go for further working examples.
+Also see the test cases in smartcrop_test.go for further working examples.

 ## Sample Data
 You can find a bunch of test images for the algorithm [here](https://github.com/muesli/smartcrop-samples).